Does ARMOUR Residential REIT (ARR) Pay a Dividend? (2026)

 Agency mortgage REITs hedge with derivatives like interest-rate swaps, and those hedges are marked to market every quarter.
 Those non-cash marks can produce large GAAP gains or losses unrelated to cash flow.
 In Q1 2026 ARMOUR posted a $58.0 million GAAP net loss but still earned $90.5 million ($0.76 per share) of distributable earnings, the cash-flow measure it uses to gauge dividend coverage.
 That is why distributable earnings, not GAAP net income, is the figure to watch for the dividend.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with ARR's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with ARR's investor relations page or your broker before acting on them.